 - drizzle it over pancakes for a sweet treat on a special occasion

-Homemade hot fudge sauce is a cooked mixture of dairy & sugar or corn syrup, plus cocoa and milk or water.
-Some recipes also include vanilla extract.
+Homemade hot fudge sauce is a cooked mixture of dairy & sugar or corn syrup, plus cocoa powder and milk or water.
+Some recipes also include vanilla extract, like the one here.

 Hot fudge sauce is a denser, milk-based chocolate sauce, while a classic chocolate sauce can be made with milk or water, and usually uses dark chocolate rather than cocoa powder.